rchevallier/jarchi-lib/README.md

 # Noteworthy scripts

-Custom organic grown developped or adapted by yours truly, without any ChatGpt inside :-)
+Custom organic grown developed or adapted by yours truly, without any ChatGpt inside :-)

 The `.ajs` except when noted, resides in the `scripts` directory